 Glazing trailing is a technique of making glaze-on-glaze and glaze-on-clay artworks by drawing.
 Glaze trailing is used to produce natural and abstract artworks on pottery pieces.

-Glaze trailing requires a tool such as a slip trailer, which is a small, squeezable bottle that has an aperture tip.
+Glaze trailing requires a tool such as a Bulb Applicator, which is a small, squeezable bottle that has an aperture tip.

 Glaze trailing is easy for people who have done slip trailing.
 The only major difference is that slip-trailed lines rise while glaze-trailed lines melt into the surface.
 Because of this, you should always use contrasting colors for glaze trailing on a glaze base.
 You can test color combinations on sample pieces.